-Essentially, these wraps are a super thin omelette that I've added a bit of non-dairy milk and fresh herbs into, then layered on some smashed avocado, quinoa and sprouts, and wrapped the whole thing up like a little burrito.
+Essentially, these wraps are a super thin omelet that I've added a bit of non-dairy milk and fresh herbs into, then layered on some smashed avocado, quinoa, and sprouts, and wrapped the whole thing up like a little burrito.
 Pretty perfect if you ask me!

 How to Make Quinoa Breakfast Wraps

 Then simply slice them in half (or not!) and enjoy.

 These really do make the perfect breakfast.
 I used just two eggs in this recipe and it made me three small wraps or two large ones and I was full until lunch.
 But what I really love is that these wraps are portable meaning you can take them with you to the office for the morning.
 Take one to the gym and have it as a post-workout snack.
 Wrap them up and freeze them for a quick and easy dinner.